best-practice-and-impact/ons-spark/ons-spark/spark-overview/reading-and-writing-data-spark.md

 animal_rescue = sparkavro::spark_read_avro(sc, "animal_rescue", config$rescue_path_avro)
 ```
 ````
-Note that unlike other methods, Spark doesn't have a built in `spark.read.avro()` method so we need to use a slightly different method to read this in, by first specifying the format as "avro" and then using `.load()` to read in the file.
-Note that this method would also work for other formats, such as `spark.read.format("parquet").load(...)` but is slightly more verbose than the other methods demonstrated.

 ### Writing out Avro files
 To write out an Avro file, you can use [`dataframe.write.format("avro").save()`](https://sparkbyexamples.com/spark/read-write-avro-file-spark-dataframe/) in PySpark.
 Note that like the method to read in Avro files, we need to specify the format and then use `save` to specify that we want to save this out.

-In SparklyR, we can use the `spark_write_avro()' function.
-This only requires two arguments; the name of the dataframe to be written to file and the output path.
+In SparklyR, we can use the `spark_write_avro()` function.
+This only requires two arguments: the name of the dataframe to be written to file and the output path.

 ````{tabs}
 ```{code-tab} py